Skip to main content

 thermador-speed-oven-at-yale-appliance-in-hanover

-However, you should be aware of the CFM, the depth of the hood being 24 inches, to capture the smoke and heat from cooking.
-Then the duct run should be short and either straight up or back.
+However, you should be aware of the CFM, and the hood's depth is 24 inches to capture the smoke and heat from cooking.

-In Massachusetts, you must be concerned with Make-Up air laws for air returning in hoods over 400 CFM.
-It should not be a problem in new construction.
-Outside of Massachusetts, you should also plan to make up the air.
+In Massachusetts, you must be concerned with make-up air laws for air returning in hoods over 400 CFM.

 • CFM: Cubic Feet Per Minute or how many cubes of air is exhausted in a minute.
-600 over a high output 30 –36 inch range
+600 over a high output 30 –36 inch range.

 • Capture: Depth of the hood.
 24 inches depth minimum if over a high output range

-• Duct Run: Shorter runs without transitions are the best
+• Duct Run: Shorter runs without transitions are the best.

-• Duct Size: Larger ducts are best
+• Duct Size: Larger ducts are best.

-• Mass Residents: Make-Up Air over 400 CFM.
-If you pull out 600 CFM, you have to put back 600 CFM
+• Mass Residents: Make-up air over 400 CFM.
+If you pull out 600 CFM, you have to put back 600 CFM.

-• Downdrafts are last resort only
+• Take Caution: Downdrafts are last resort only.

 Dishwashers